stephaneHubert/TechDocExample/docs/index.md

-# Documentation for: DOC System v2
+# Documentation for: DOC System v2 with my modifications

 ---

-A DOC EXAMPLE FOR TESTING CHANGES IN GIT
+A DOC EXAMPLE FOR TESTING CHANGES IN GIT (My own modifs)

 test of lower case